-ACC177 T

-Accounting I
+ACC177 Accounting I 3 cr. hr.

 Accounting I is the study of accounting as a means of communicating financial information about the activities of business enterprises.
 The student will be able to understand and prepare financial records and statements for individual, partnership, and corporate business organizations.
 Prerequisite: One year of high school accounting or ACC 111 with grade C or better, or permission of instructor.
 KRSN: ACC1010 Financial Accounting if both ACC177 and ACC178 are taken